Prepare the OS for layering

 Include the following software and settings in the OS layer:

-- Legacy NIC for PVS in Hyper-V: Include a legacy NIC, if you are using PVS in Hyper-V.
+- Legacy NIC for Citrix Provisioning for Hyper-V: Include a legacy NIC, if you are using Citrix Provisioning for Hyper-V.

-- .NET Framework v4.0 or later (Windows 7 only): Include .NET Framework v4.0 or later so that you only need to run Windows updates on the OS layer.
+- .NET Framework v4.0 or later (Windows 7 only): Include .NET Framework v4.0 or later so that Windows updates are only required on the OS layer.

 - Disable Windows updates using local GPO: Disable Windows updates on the OS layer, and do so using Local GPO rather than the Windows Update Service.